HardlyDifficult/Tutorials/Chapter1.md

 <hr></details>

-## 1.8) Set the camera size
+## 1.8) Set the camera size and background color

-Update the camera size to about 10.
+Update the camera size to about 10 and change the background color to black.

 <details><summary>How</summary>